biznessanalytics/bef/_posts/2018-03-08-importance-of-web-analytics.md

 ---
 layout: post
-title: "Importance of Web Analytics : Reasons to use it"
+title: 'Importance of Web Analytics : Reasons to use it'
-img: 7.jpg # Add image post (optional)
+img: 7.jpg
-date: 2018-03-08 12:55:00 +0300
+date: '2018-03-08 12:55:00 +0300'
+description: >-
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+  You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes.
-tag: [Analytics, Data, Web, Conversions, Behaviour, Audience, Goal]
+tag:
+  - Analytics
+  - Data
+  - Web
+  - Conversions
+  - Behaviour
+  - Audience
+  - Goal
+published: true
 ---

 In today’s connected world everyone is obsessed with technology.
 For many consumers, the e-commerce has become a way of life.
 Because of our growing dependence on the online world, businesses everywhere are ensuring that they have active, engaging and user-friendly websites.